-Pupils are introduced to the idea of a text-based program using the popular Python programming language.
+Pupils are introduced to text-based programming using the Python language.
 Students learn how to gather information from users and process this to create written output.
 Fundamental coding skills such as looping, decision-making and re-use through functions will be covered in this work.
 Many of the concepts are developed by creating simple text-based games.